cnbbooks/lfe-casting-spels/book/part5/4-exits.md

     (++ "There is a " obj " going " dir " from here.")))
 ```

-LFE supports something called *pattern matching* thanks to its heritage from Erlang, and before that, Prolog.
+LFE supports something called *pattern matching* thanks to its heritage from Erlang (which got it from Prolog).
 Many of the Lisp forms in LFE support *pattern matching*, and one of those is a function definition: you can put patterns in the arguments.
 However, when you do this, you need to make some changes, as you saw above: an extra parentheses is needed.
 Functions without pattern matching in their
-arguments look like this, as we saw in the last chapter:
+arguments look like this, as we saw previously:

 ```lisp
 (defun <name> (<arg> ...)